python-sdbus/python-sdbus/docs/asyncio_api.rst

         Signal objects can also be async iterated directly:
         ``async for x in something.some_signal``

+    .. py:method:: catch_anywhere(service_name, bus)

+        Catch signal independent of path.
+        Yields tuple of path of the object that emitted signal and signal data.

+        ``async for path, data in something.some_signal.catch_anywhere():``

+        This method can be called from both an proxy object and class.
+        However, it cannot be called on local objects and will raise ``NotImplementedError``.

+        :param str service_name:
+            Service name of which signals belong to.
+            Required if called from class.
+When called from proxy object the service name of the proxy will be used.

+        :param str bus:
+            Optional dbus connection object.
+            If not passed when called from proxy the bus connected to proxy will be used or when called from class default bus will be used.

     .. py:method:: emit(args)

         Emit a new signal with *args* data.